Best Stock Market Indicator Ever: Weekly Update

 Without the solid foundational support of two out of three Weekly secondary indicators it is unsafe to trade even if Daily OEXA200R edges above the 65% line.
 The market is considered safely tradable as long as Daily OEXA200R remains above 65% and two Weekly secondary indicators remain positive.
 Volatility and risk for long traders are relatively low.
 The trend is on their side.

-Conversely, when Daily OEXA200R drops to 65% and / or two out of three Weekly secondary indicators turn negative it is taken as the conservative signal to exit all long positions, even if Daily OEXA is above 65%, as is the case now (June 24, 2013).
+Conversely, when Daily OEXA200R drops to 65% and / or two out of three Weekly secondary indicators turn negative it is taken as the conservative signal to exit all long positions, even if Daily OEXA is above 65%.
 Volatility and risk increase substantially.
 In the past, this has often been a "tipping point" condition presaging a substantial market drop.

-It might sound confusing but just look for the notice in the "Interpretation" section above as to whether the market is simply either "Tradable" or "Un-tradable".
-In the future, when either of these entry or exit conditions occurs I will do a flash update the same day posted on Advisor Perspectives.
+For simplicity sake, just look for the notice in the "Interpretation" section above as to whether the market is either "Tradable" or "Un-tradable".

 (c) John F. Carlucci